Teacher Candidate & Intern Resources

 Graduation & Careers

-Attendance at the graduation ceremony is optional; however, you must apply to have your degree conferred and to be eligible for recommendation for a teacher certificate.
+In order to graduate, students applying for Graduation must submit a formal application for graduation via Workday.
+You must apply to have your degree conferred and to be eligible for recommendation for a teacher certificate.

 Information and useful links on jobs at UBC or for educators seeking employment in BC, Canada and internationally.